Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A Princeton Review GMAT lecture

-Rather than offering video-based instruction that covers content review and teaches you how to attack different problem types from a strategy perspective, TTP lets their written lessons do the work.
+For budget-conscious learners on the Self-Study plan, here’s how it works: rather than offering video-based instruction that covers content review and teaches you how to attack different GMAT problem types from a strategy perspective, TTP lets their written lessons provide the core instruction.

-That’s fine and all, and their problem video breakdowns are useful, but Princeton Review actually has dozens of hours of video lessons that provide content refreshers and test taking strategies.
+That’s fine, and their problem video breakdowns are useful, but Princeton Review actually has dozens of hours of video lessons that provide content refreshers and test-taking strategies.
 To me, as a visual learner, this is a huge value add for Princeton Review.

 More GMAT Practice Exams

-The third advantage favoring Princeton is practice tests.
-As noted above, Princeton Review gives you 10 computer adaptive practice tests, while Target Test Prep only gives you two.
+The third advantage favoring Princeton Review is practice tests.
+As noted above, Princeton Review gives you four computer adaptive practice tests, while Target Test Prep only gives you two.

 Yes, you read that correctly.
-You get five times as many practice tests with Princeton Review, which is huge deal, especially when you’re talking about numbers in the single digits.
+You get twice as many practice tests with Princeton Review, which is huge deal.

 Princeton Review GMAT question explanation